Building Georgia's Next Generation of Science Education

 Participation in science experiences and opportunities in the home and community promotes lifelong learning and a scientifically literate society.
 Students that come to school with exposure to and acceptance of science concepts through immersion in science experiences at home and in the community are better prepared to learn in the science classroom.
-Some examples of informal science learning opportunities can include museums, nature centers, science festivals, competitions, camps, science cafes, community science activities and more.
+GSTA will partner with formal and informal science education organizations to support science learning in all settings.
+Some examples of informal science learning opportunities are museums, nature centers, science festivals, competitions, camps, science cafes, community science activities and more.

 Recognize excellence in science teaching through awards and grants.

 Develop services and resources that meet the unique needs of elementary, middle, and high school science teachers.